New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 5 Reasons To Partner With Oleaga Law, LLC

-At Oleaga Law, LLC, we believe that growing your family is one of the most meaningful experiences people can have.
-Our New York, NY fertility lawyer helps clients from all walks of life protect their rights and create secure legal foundations for their expanding families.
-Whether you’re pursuing surrogacy, IVF, embryo donation, or adoption, our attorney is passionate about providing personalized support and clear guidance during every stage of your journey.
-The following is an overview of what sets us apart from other firms with similar practice areas.
+At Oleaga Law, LLC, we believe that growing your family is one of the most meaningful experiences of your life.
+Our New York, NY fertility lawyer assists intended parents on their path to parenthood regardless of gender identity, sexual orientation, relationship status, or genetic connection.
+Whether you’re pursuing IVF, surrogacy, egg donation, sperm donation, embryo donation, or adoption, Janene is passionate about providing personalized guidance and expertise during every stage of your family-building journey.
+The following is an overview of what sets Oleaga Law LLC apart from other firms with similar practice areas.

 Versatile Legal Experience

-Janene Oleaga has devoted her career helping clients across the United States grow their families through pathways like international adoption, surrogacy, and gamete and embryo donation.
-But before founding this firm, she practiced criminal defense in Tennessee, volunteered with the Immigrant Legal Advocacy Project in Maine, and served as Secretary of the Board of Directors for MaineShare (a nonprofit organization that supports social justice initiatives).
-This versatile experience empowers our firm with a strong understanding of how the law affects real people’s lives.
+Janene Oleaga has devoted her career helping clients across the United States and beyond grow their families through assisted reproduction and adoption.
+Before founding this firm, Janene practiced criminal defense in Memphis, Tennessee, volunteered with the Immigrant Legal Advocacy Project in Maine, and served as Secretary of the Board of Directors for MaineShare (a nonprofit organization that supports social justice initiatives).
+This background provided a foundation for Janene to understand how to serve individuals when they are at their most vulnerable, highlighted inequities in our legal system including access to justice and access to medical care, and inspired Janene to change the world to fit people – not people to fit the world.

 A Reputation For Advocacy And Impact

-Our practice extends far beyond the courtroom.
-We’re active advocates for reproductive rights, testifying before state legislatures and partnering with national organizations to expand access to fertility care and confirmatory adoption.
+Our practice extends far beyond contracts and the courtroom.
+We’re active advocates for reproductive rights and access to reproductive care, testifying before federal and state legislatures and partnering with national organizations to expand access to fertility care and equity in family building.
 Our NY fertility attorney’s work has even contributed to landmark decisions, including a 2025 New York Supreme Court case recognizing three parents through assisted reproduction, a first-of-its-kind ruling affirming non-traditional family rights.

 Inclusive and Compassionate Representation